Gordon Lightfoot Book, Music and More!

 The home of music journalist Nicholas Jennings, author of Lightfoot, the definitive new Gordon Lightfoot biography from Penguin Random House.

-Interview: Liam Gallagher and Oasis
+Liam Gallagher Q&A

-Interview: Liam Gallagher and Oasis
+Liam Gallagher Q&A

 Oasis is either the best, balls-to-the-wall rock ’n’ roll band of the last decade or the worst case in recent memory of media notoriety trumping musical talent.
 Blame the group itself for these wildly divergent views.
 While Oasis has been often capable of crafting crowd-pleasing, stadium-size rock anthems, the battling Gallagher brothers have also undermined their artistic credibility with binges, brawls and generally boorish behavior.
 Liam, in particular, has earned his yobbo stripes through fits of arrogance, cussing like a dockyard worker and talking shite, to use one of his own favorite expressions.